abresas/yawn/README.md

 * Customizable shortcuts
 * Minimal and clean code

-Status
+Changelog
 ------

 Basic code for window management with XCB is done.
 Windows are always tiled horizontally, getting full height and equal width.

-No shortcuts implemented.
+You can spawn programs with custom shortcuts.
+Added sample configuration file.

 Installation
 ------------